karthik/ddd/03-e-long-term-archiving.md

 ## Publishing data through a data journal

 Data used in publications are often shared in the supplementary materials of articles, or served on repositories such as the Dryad Digital Repository (@dryad).
 Dryad makes data from scientific publiations discoverable, reusable, and citable.
-It is well funded through grants from the NSF, European Commission. (clocks?)
+It is well funded through grants from the NSF, European Commission.

 To provide better context around the data used in research and better expose data for reuse, journals are now adding "data papers".
 These are specifically designed for publishing articles about the data, and sharing it.
 This benefits both researchers and readers.
 Researchers receive credit for data they have collected or produced.
 Readers get more context about the data.